pyluyten/emacs-nu/README.md

 | switch  | setting   | nu-switch-map  | toggle a settings, customize. (but toggle a box is "change")                                |

 ### Menu objects ###

 any of these verbs acts on an object.
+Whenever possible, an object is to be bound to its usal key.

 | key | functions              | example                         |
 |-----|------------------------|---------------------------------|